-In celebration of Women’s History Month, we’re featuring images from the Woman Card Girl Power playing cards, which showcase and celebrate young women who have changed the world.
+In celebration of Women’s History Month, we have featured images from the Woman Card Girl Power playing cards, which showcases and celebrates young women who have changed the world.
 Moving …

-In celebration of Women’s History Month, we’re featuring images from the Woman Card Girl Power playing cards, which showcase and celebrate young women who have changed the world.
-Moving through the artist-drawn cards, last week we featured Malala Yousafzai, the Ace; Joan of Arc, the King; and Mary Shelley, the Queen—all of whom were teenagers when they accomplished extraordinary feats.
-We pick up where we left off.
+In celebration of Women’s History Month, we have featured images from the Woman Card Girl Power playing cards, which showcases and celebrates young women who have changed the world.
+Moving through the artist-drawn cards, each week we have featured 13 young women—all of whom were teenagers when they accomplished extraordinary feats.
+Many thanks to the Woman Cards for the opportunity to hold up these accomplishments and to share this thoughtful work and creativity.

 No comments on this item Please log in to comment by clicking here